-- The scientific work of the Society shall be the responsibility of its Technical Commissions and shall be guided by Resolutions approved by the General Assembly.
+- 1. The scientific work of the Society shall be the responsibility of its Technical Commissions and shall be guided by Resolutions approved by the General Assembly.

-- Responsibility for the work of each Technical Commission during the interval between two successive Congresses shall be entrusted by the General Assembly to one of the Ordinary Members or to a number of Ordinary Members who have agreed to collaborate.
+- 2. Responsibility for the work of each Technical Commission during the interval between two successive Congresses shall be entrusted by the General Assembly to one of the Ordinary Members or to a number of Ordinary Members who have agreed to collaborate.

-- 3. The work of each Commission shall be conducted by the Commission Board consisting of:
+- 3. The work of each Commission should be conducted by the Commission Board consisting of:

 - The Commission President

 - The Commission Secretary/ies

 - The Working Group Chairpersons

 - The Commission Rapporteurs

+- Other officers as appointed